 These exposures are secured, partially secured or unsecured depending on the type of customers and the products offered to them.
 Types of collaterals include residential properties, other properties, standby letters of credit acceptable to the Group and bank deposits, etc. Other credit enhancements mainly represent recognised guarantee.
-Analysis of gross advances to customers covered by collateral is listed in Unaudited Supplementary Financial Information Note 1.
+Analysis of gross advances to banks, advances to customers and trade bills covered by collateral is listed in Unaudited Supplementary Financial Information Note 1.